lisadunlap/LMM-Vibes/README.md

-# Whatever this project is called
+# Welcome to whatever this project is called

-Potential name options: Axiom, Tesseract, Quill, Mentat, Autopilot, TempCheck, explAIner, Marcel (i just like that name, no relation to anything this does)
+*Potential name options: Axiom, Tesseract, Quill, Mentat, Autopilot, TempCheck, explAIner, Marcel (i just like that name, no relation to anything this does)*

 **Extract, cluster, and analyze behavioral properties from Large Language Models**